Barlines, Measure, and The Staff

-- Students will be able to identify a single barline, double barline, measure, staff, and time signature.
+- Identify a single barline, double barline, measure, staff, and time signature.

-- Students will be able to describe the purpose of a single barline, double barline, measure, staff, and time signature.
+- Describe the purpose of a single barline, double barline, measure, staff, and time signature.

-- Students will be able to illustrate the elements of a musical staff.
+- Illustrate the elements of a musical staff.

-- Students will be able to illustrate note values on a musical staff.
+- Illustrate note values on a musical staff.